 I found Bhutan a rather charming and fascinating place.
 No matter how worldly and materialistic your approach towards life is, if you travel Bhutan with an open mind, their philosophical and idealistic culture would force you to contemplate, and contemplate twice, on some of the most confusing questions concerning human existence.

 They shared with me a unique Bhutanese philosophy that left me spilling my guts out.
 These young men had no decent excuse to ponder or even believe in such crazy ideologies, yet they were doing it.
 Their firm belief left me startled.

-“There’s a very simple solution to be happy in your life,” said one of them “Just think about death few times every day.”
+“There’s a very simple solution to be happy in your life,” said one of them.
+“Just think about death a few times every day.”